 La Laterna’s tomcat, named Michelou, had spent the night carousing.
 He wasn’t about to give up his seat — or interrupt his catnap — to let us share his table-side bench.
 Until our fish arrived.
 Suddenly, we became absolutely fascinating.

 After our lunch in Corniglia, we’d planned to hike our way to the next town, but unfortunately, a recent landslide had closed the trail.
 Instead, we took the insanely steep staircase down to the depot platform, where we waited more than an hour for the next train.
-By now we were rather desperate for a dip in the ocean and nap on the shore, so we headed straight to Riomaggiore’s beach.
+By now we were rather desperate for a dip in the ocean and a nap on the shore, so we headed straight to Riomaggiore’s beach.
 Just as Rick Steves’ had warned us, it was made up of football-sized rocks.

 We took some time to reorganize the boulders into something slightly less likely to cause chiropractic issues, then headed down to the water.
 Ice cold.
-And impossible to wade into because the boulder formations were covered with an odd mixture of sharp mussels and slick seaweed.
+And impossible to wade in because the boulder formations were covered with an odd mixture of sharp mussels and slick seaweed.
 Plus, a brisk wind had sprung up, and dark clouds loomed above the mountaintop.
 We settled for huddling beneath a blanket for a short siesta, then we toddled back to town before the monsoon broke.
 To be fair, I guess we’d call this beach moment more of a foul ball than a strike ….

 The brief squall blew itself out fairly quickly, giving us time for a short walk through the charming village.
 We snacked our way down the street, sampling local specialties like focaccia, farinata, and seafood caught fresh that morning by Edoardo and fried up by his wife, Laura, at Il Pescato Cucinato.
 While we ate, we watched local kids cliff dive into the chilly harbor waters and come up screaming from the cold.
 And we got a chance to admire quaint little fishing boats that had been hauled up and onto the town streets in advance of the storm.
 Definitely a place to kick back and watch how daily life unfolds for folks lucky enough to have been born along the Italian coat.
 Three villages down so far, two more to go, and each as alluring as the next.